-Continuing business is considered to include business relationships held prior to the AML/CFT requirements coming in for that particular business sector.
+AML/CFT requirements coming in for that a particular business sector.
 It is anticipated this will only affect a small number of relevant persons.

-Part 4.4 of the Handbook sets out further details relating to this.
+The requirements at paragraph 11 of the Code must be undertaken during a business relationship as soon as reasonably practicable.
+Part 4.4 of the Handbook sets out further details relating to the timing of CDD.this.